neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/challenges-github-and-markdown.md

 Your Github Profile is generally the first impression that other developers and future employers will get of you.
-There is a simple way to enhance this profile with your individual style, namely the so called `profile readme markdown file`.
+There is a simple way to enhance this profile with your individual style, namely the so called **profile readme markdown file**.
 So let's build our very own personal profile page!

 ### Part 1

 First we need a
 [special repository](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme)
-containing a file called `README.md`.
+containing a file called **README.md**.
 This markdown file will later be displayed on your profile page.

-1. If not already done: create a GitHub account with a professional username (dont: superH4x0r_1337,
+1. If not already done: create a GitHub account with a professional username (don't: superH4x0r_1337, do: mary-smith)
-   do: mary-smith)
 2. Create a new repository **with the same name as your GitHub username**.
 Choose not to include a README.md file.
-3. Add a new README.md file and include a `level one heading` which welcomes visitors to your page.
+3. Add a new README.md file and include a **level one heading** which welcomes visitors to your page.
 Commit your results directly to the main branch (we will explore later what that actually means).

 Our setup is done.
 Let's see if it worked.
 Go to your profile page and check if the readme is displayed there.